Platform ticket: United Kingdom

 Platform tickets were in common use on the mainline network until the mid 20th century, and the majority of ticket offices are still equipped to issue them.
 The use of automated ticket barriers at stations has resulted in a renewed demand for platform tickets.
-Railfans, in particular, are told that they may require a platform ticket for access to platforms, but some individuals have cited difficulty in obtaining them.
+Those wishing to assist a passenger onto a train, and rail enthusiasts in particular, are told that they may require a platform ticket for access to platforms.
+Another use of the tickets is to cross the River Thames in London along the platforms of Blackfriars station, which span the river.

 They are valid for one hour and cost £0.10; the last price increase was in January 1988.

 Some heritage railways and museums issue platform tickets for admittance or as souvenirs.